 So not only can accidental imperfections be fine to go on with in your quilting, many designers actively create these imperfections to add to the overall appeal to their pieces.
 This is something to keep in mind next time your triangles don’t line up perfectly on your latest quilt attempt.
 Simply breathe in deep, breathe out and think about the fact that it isn’t your job to create perfectly symmetrical quilts as the textile industry already has that covered.
 A beautiful quilt doesn’t have to be perfect, and a perfect quilt isn’t always beautiful.

-Important note to take from this post especially if you are currently doing the medallion quilt.
-Remember don’t dwell on any tiny mistakes just imbrace the quilt as you go and enjoy.
-As you can see on ours the lines aren’t 100% perfect everytime but we still think it looks even better than it would if it was perfect.
+Important note to take from this post especially if you are currently doing the Medallion quilt.
+Remember don’t dwell on any tiny mistakes just embrace the quilt as you go and enjoy.
+As you can see on ours the lines aren’t 100% perfect every time but we still think it looks even better than it would if it was perfect.

 P.s don’t forget this advice when sewing any quilt together!